ztkent/sunlight-meter/README.md

 - SDA to SDA
 - SCL to SCL

-"Sunlight Meter" automatically adjusts sensor gain and integration time.
+Sunlight Meter automatically adjusts sensor gain and integration time.
 This helps ensure accurate readings and avoid saturation in high light conditions.

 ### API:
-"Sunlight Meter" runs an API that allows remote access to the sensor data and jobs.
+Sunlight Meter runs an API that allows remote access to the sensor data and jobs.
 Connect remotely to:
 - Start/Stop any recording job.
 - Receive real-time readings and light conditions.